11 Goonies Filming Locations You Can Visit

 Goonies Filming Locations

 Most of the Goonies filming locations are dotted around the town of Astoria in Oregon so movie fans should aim to spend most of their time here.
-We stayed in nearby Seaside and made some day trips to see all the locations.
-We hope you have as much fun exploring the Goonies filming locations as we did!
-Just try not to truffle shuffle too much!
+We hope you have as much fun exploring the Goonies filming locations as we did, just try not to truffle shuffle too much!

 Map of the Goonies Filming Locations

 1 | County Jail (Oregon Film Museum): Jailhouse

 This is easily one of the most recognisable Goonies filming locations in Astoria.
 The county jail in Astoria was the jailhouse where Jake Fratelli was held until his family helped him escape.
 It’s possible to visit the cell where he was held and the actual jeep that was used by the Fratellis is usually parked out in front of the jailhouse.

 The county jail is now home to the Oregon Film Museum which celebrates the history of film-making in Oregon.
 The self-guided tour of the museum is short at less than 30 minutes but visitors can see the cell where some of the Goonies scenes were actually shot.